wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 \newpage

-# Research in Botany Project
+## Plant Biography Project

 ###Goal: build your skills in conducting research and communicating new ideas

-## Option 1: Reseach propoasl

-When not teaching courses, academics and research scientists spend a great deal of time writing grant applications to agencies that support scientific research (e.g. the Australian Research Council – the ARC).
-Preparing these applications typically involves synthesising some of the important literature in the field and proposing the next big important step.
-Any of you who continue with careers in the sciences (academic, government, or private sector) will spend a great deal of time writing grants similar to what you will do in this project.
-The format of your submission is extremely similar to the format of ARC grant applications – most of your lecturers will be writing very similar applications after the end of session.

-***Project goals*:**

-1)  ***To link some of the fundamental topics in botany you are currently examining in the lectures and practicals with current and cutting edge research in botany.***

-2)  ***To expose you to some of the requirements of being a research scientist.***

-***The project***

-You are all at the very early stages of what should be long careers in biological research.
-I do not expect that you will become experts in your field or even understand all of the literature you read.
-To help you with developing your projects, I have listed some potential research projects (on blackboard).
-Each of these projects links some of the fundamental information you have seen in the course with current research activity in botany.
-Most of these projects are also linked to issues of pressing global concern, such as climate change and food production.
-For each project, I give a short background, provide some key questions that can be the focus of new research, and some references to get you started.
-You are not limited to these projects, I will be happy to work with you to develop a project that interests you.
-It does have to focus, in some way, to research in botany.

-***Exploring Scientific Literature***

-As part of this project, you will spend some time reading published scientific literature.
-I know that would be asking too much for you to have an immediate grasp of articles in advanced scientific fields.
-Thus, for each project, I have selected a small number of articles that will introduce you to a topic with (hopefully) a minimum of jargon or statistics.

-You can find more/related literature from google scholar or a database on our library resource page called web of science (to get to this resource, you can follow the ‘sirius’ link to log into your resources area on the library page.
-From there, you can search for ‘web of science’).
-Web of science will allow you to conduct general searches for scientific articles using search terms (just like google).

-Once you find an article of interest, you can link to all of the articles citing your article, and all the articles your article has cited.
-You can do a quick and comprehensive search for all the literature in a given topic using either google scholar or web of science!

-## Option 2: species report

-This assignment you will take (at least) weekly notes about the morphology and physiology of one plant individual through the term.
-This may include photographs and data collection, and need to include written observations.
-This will be supplemented with an ecological and conservation report on your species; we will learn skills for doing this type of research in week 9.
-The species report should have the following sections:
+Pick one of the two species from your campus flora assignment and focus on it.
+For plant biography projects, a one-page proposal is due at the last lecture of week 3.
+This is simply a plan for what you are going to work on, but it should be well written and clearly communicate your idea.

+In addition to the data we'll collect in the labs this project asks you to research that species in more depth.
+We are looking for a creative idea about this species report--something, a video, an observation diary, a project--that tells us something new about that species.

+The one-page proposal is assessed, so prepare it professionally.
+We will both mark and give you feedback on the ideas.

+Here is the minimum that needs to be in the report:

-1) Ecological background of the species, including all of the scientific research that you can find on that species
+1. Ecological background of the species, including at least one scientific papers you can find on the species (use Google Scholar or Web of Knowledge)

-2) Evolutionary (phylogenetic) history of the species.
+2. Evolutionary (phylogenetic) history of the species.
 What family is it in?
 What is known about the distribution, ecology and history of that family?

-3) Conservation issues (if any) of the species
+3. Conservation issues (if any) of the species (or closely related species)

-4) the location of the individual studied.
+4. the location of the individuals that you have observed studied.
 Include a map

-5) Notes from observations of this individual through time, including pictures.
-Aim for weekly observations.
-Take careful note of the leaf phenology.
-Are there leaves being dropped?
-Are there new leaves being formed?
-When does the species flower?
-Are there any signs of flowers through your obsevations?

-## Option 3: Video

-A short interesting video.
-There is no set format for the video.
-We are looking for creative fun ideas, related to plant ecology.
-Pitch something fun!
-Here are some wild ideas to get your brain thinking:
+5. something creative, here are some ideas:

-- Take pictures of every species of Banksia leaves that you can find.
+- If you have a Banksia species, take pictures of every species of Banksia leaves that you can find.
 Show the photos in the video about the evolution of leaf shape.

-- Find a good place with lots of flowers and pollinators and make a short film about the
+- Find a good place with lots of flowers and pollinators and make a short film about flowers and bees.

 - Make a stop motion animation with drawings and a voice over explaining how plants grow.

-- Pick the coolest plant species you can think of (Sundew, Orchids, Eucalypts, Sea Grass, Rafflesia, etc.).
-Explain its ecology in a quick and fun way with visuals

-- Make a stop motion animation explaining how plants and fungi form mycorrhizas

-- Make a short movie about plant adaptations to fire.
-See if you can find a recently burned area to do some shooting on location.

 - Something else cool!

-This is the only category where we allow two-person projects.
-Someone has to hold the camera...Only requirement is that the video should reference at least one scientfic paper.

 # Practical Skills